Alexantal/VotingSystem/README.md

 To start using the application you need:
 1. Save project from GitHub in the path: C:/Projects/VotingSystem;
-2. Create new System environment VOTING_SYSTEM_ROOT in the path: C:/Projects/VotingSystem;
-3. Run Tomcat Server with url http://localhost:8080/votingsystem/ and with Deployment#Application context: /votingsystem;
+2. Run Tomcat Server with url http://localhost:8080/votingsystem/ and with Deployment#Application context: /votingsystem;
-4. Launch your web browser in url http://localhost:8080/votingsystem/;
+3. Launch your web browser in url http://localhost:8080/votingsystem/;
-5. Login as admin or user.
+4. Login as admin or user.

 Admin email: admin@gmail.com | password: admin